 - Personal Statement Video – record 1 response via Big Interview and paste the response recording url link into application

-- Biographical Information – basic information about the applicant (name, major, etc.)
+- Internship Information – basic information about the internship

 - Waiver and Program Guidelines – agree to the policies of the Career Development Summer Funding Program throughout the internship

-- Expense Sheet – use the application format to itemize weekly anticipated food, housing, and transportation expenses
+- Expense Sheet – Use the expense sheet in the application format to itemize weekly anticipated food, housing, and transportation expenses

 Applicants will be selected based on the following: